-Civic Responsibilities

-Students who are required to be physically present at citizenship hearings, court hearings or jury duty.

-Family Emergency

-Consideration will be given for significant illness or emergent life event of spouse, life partner, parents, siblings, children, in-laws or grandparents.
+- Civic Responsibilities: Students who are required to be physically present at citizenship hearings, court hearings or jury duty. - Family Emergency: Consideration will be given for significant illness or emergent life event of spouse, life partner, parents, siblings, children, in-laws, or grandparents.
 Documentation supporting event may be required.
-Unless otherwise approved, allowable bereavement period is three (3) days.

-Emergency

-Consideration will be given for a serious, unexpected, and often dangerous situation requiring immediate action resulting in an absence.
+Unless otherwise approved, the allowable bereavement period is three (3) days. - Emergency: Consideration will be given for a serious, unexpected, and often dangerous situation requiring immediate action resulting inan absence. - Illness: Physical illness in excess of 72 hours requires notification and review by Clinical Affairs.

-Illness

-Physical illness in excess of 72 hours requires notification and review by Clinical Affairs.
 A note from a licensed medical provider may be required.
-(See Health, Wellness, and Fatigue mitigation Policy and/or Infectious and Environmental Hazards Exposure Policy).

-Religious Holiday

-Students may request an excused absence for a holiday of their faith.
-Such holidays should be considered a significant observance recognized by a majority of the faith.

-A Request for Consideration of an Excused Absence form must be submitted and approved at least ten (10) business days, or two (2) weeks, prior to the requested date of absence for religious holiday.

-Other

-Additional extenuating circumstances, not covered by these guidelines, may be brought to the appropriate department for consideration.
-However, excused absences should not be requested for weddings, vacations, birthdays, non-family special events, etc.
+(See Health, Wellness, and Fatigue mitigation Policy and/or Infectious and Environmental Hazards Exposure Policy). - Religious Holiday: Students may request an excused absence for a holiday of their faith.
+Such holidays should be considered a significantobservance recognized by the majority of the faith. - Other: Additional extenuating circumstances, not covered by these guidelines may be brought to the appropriate department for consideration.
+However, excused absences is discouraged for weddings, vacations, birthdays, non-family special events, etc.